Medicare fraud: Types

 A 2011 crackdown on fraud charged "111 defendants in nine cities, including doctors, nurses, health care company owners and executives" of fraud schemes involving "various medical treatments and services such as home health care, physical and occupational therapy, nerve conduction tests and durable medical equipment."

 The Affordable Care Act of 2009 provides an additional $350 million to pursue physicians who are involved in both intentional/unintentional Medicare fraud through inappropriate billing.
 Strategies for prevention and apprehension include increased scrutiny of billing patterns, and the use of data analytics.
 The healthcare reform law also provides for stricter penalties; for instance, requiring physicians to return any overpayments to CMS within 60 days time.

-In recent years, regulatory requirements tightened and law enforcement has stepped up.
+As of 2012, regulatory requirements tightened and law enforcement has stepped up.

-In 2018, a CMS rule intended to limit upcoding was vacated by a judge; it was later appealed in 2019.
+However, in 2018, a CMS rule intended to limit upcoding was vacated by a judge; it was later appealed in 2019.

 Law enforcement and prosecution

-The Office of Inspector General for the U.S. Department of Health and Human Services, as mandated by Public Law 95-452 (as amended), is to protect the integrity of Department of Health and Human Services (HHS) programs, to include Medicare and Medicaid programs, as well as the health and welfare of the beneficiaries of those programs.
+The Office of Inspector General for the U.S. Department of Health and Human Services, as mandated by Public Law 95-452 (as amended), is established to protect the integrity of Department of Health and Human Services (HHS) programs, to include Medicare and Medicaid programs, as well as the health and welfare of the beneficiaries of those programs.
 The Office of Investigations for the HHS, OIG collaboratively works with the Federal Bureau of Investigation in order to combat Medicare Fraud.

 Defendants convicted of Medicare fraud face stiff penalties according to the Federal Sentencing Guidelines and disbarment from HHS programs.
 The sentence depends on the amount of the fraud.
-Defendants can expect to face substantial prison time, deportation (if not a US citizen), fines, and restitution.
+Defendants can expect to face substantial prison time, deportation (if not a US citizen), fines, and restitution or have their sentence commuted.

 In 1997, the federal government dedicated $100 million to federal law enforcement to combat Medicare fraud.
 That money pays over 400 FBI agents who investigate Medicare fraud claims.
 In 2007, the U.S. Department of Health and Human Services, Office of Inspector General, U.S. Attorney's Office, and the U.S. Department of Justice created the Medicare Fraud Strike Force in Miami, Florida.
 This group of anti-fraud agents has been duplicated in other cities where Medicare fraud is widespread.
 In Miami alone, over two dozen agents from various federal agencies investigate solely Medicare fraud.
 In May 2009, Attorney General Holder and HHS Secretary Sebelius Announce New Interagency Health Care Fraud Prevention and Enforcement Action Team (HEAT) to combat Medicare fraud.
 FBI Director Robert Mueller stated that the FBI and HHS OIG has over 2,400 open health care fraud investigations.